Tilbury LNG Storage Expansion: Strengthening our system today for tomorrow

 Our proposed Tilbury LNG Storage Expansion project would strengthen the resiliency of our gas system with the construction of:

-- a new tank that triples Tilbury’s current storage capacity
+- a new tank approximately 2.5 times bigger than Tilbury’s current storage capacity

 - new equipment to increase our capacity to flow gas from Tilbury back into our gas system